apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
+<p>Deprecated: since v0.9, use restore instead.
-<p>Specifies the parameters to restore a Cluster.
+Specifies the parameters to restore a Cluster.
 Note that this restore operation will roll back cluster services.</p>
 </td>
 </tr>